-Design codes such as Uniform Building Code (UBC 1997), Egyptian Code of Practice (ECP201 20012), American Society of Civil Engineers (ASCE07-10 2010), International Building Code (IBC 2018), and other codes allow approximate and simplified methods for determining the vibration period for buildings.
-Newmark and Hall (1982) suggested a formula for predicting the vibration period of the buildings.
-Hojjat Adeli (1985) derived approximate formulae for the vibration period for different building systems: frames, shear walls, diagonally braced frames, frames with cross bracing, and frames with k bracing.
-Peifu et al. (2014) adopted 414 high-rise buildings in China to explore a range for vibration periods.
-Alguhane et al. (2016) proposed two equations for calculation of the period of vibration.
+Design codes such as Uniform Building Code (UBC 1997), Egyptian Code of Practice (ECP201 20012), American Society of Civil Engineers (ASCE07-102010), International Building Code(IBC 2018), and other codesallow approximate and simplified methods for determining the vibration period for buildings.
+Newmark and Hall (1982) suggested a formulae for predicting the vibration period of the buildings.Hojjat Adeli (1985) derived approximate formulae for the vibration period for different building systems: frames, shear walls, diagonally braced frames, frames with cross bracing, and frames with k bracing.Peifu et al. (2014) adopted 414 high-rise buildings in China to explore a range for vibration period of vibration.
 Pavan and Dhakal (2016) proposed an equation for calculation of the period of vibration.